Lesson 2: Dice and Me llamo Lesson for Preschool Spanish

 Lesson 2 Goals: I can say my name.
 I can recognize some animals by name.

-Opener/1st Input: We sing Buenos días like last week.
-The students have pictures of morning, afternoon, and evening, and hold up morning as we sing.
-We might try Buenas tardes next week.
-I introduce ¿Cómo te llamas? and Me llamo.
-I model for a bit (the pollito puppet from week 1 works well).
-We sit in a circle, and pass a ball.
-While we pass the ball, we chant, ¿Có-mo te lla-mas, có-mo te lla-mas, có-mo te lla-mas TÚ?
+Have the students sit in a circle, and pass a ball.
+While passing the ball, chant, ¿Có-mo te lla-mas, có-mo te lla-mas, có-mo te lla-mas TÚ?
 Whoever has the ball on tú answers: Me llamo ______.
-Most of the kids clamor for a turn, but if the ball lands on someone shy, they can pass it to a neighbor.
+It’s okay if they only say their name right now.
+Usually the kids clamor for a turn, but if the ball lands on someone shy, they can pass it to a neighbor.
 No need to force output!

-2nd Input: We review Los pollitos.
-They have all been practicing at home, and have fun using their pollito puppets.
-This week, I again circle dice: ¿El pollito dice <muu>? ¡No! ¿El elefante dice <pío>? ¡No! ¿El pollito dice <pío? ¡Sí! etc. I introduce these farm-animals-printouts and circle those. ¿El caballo dice <pío pío>? ¡No! ¿El caballo dice <iiii>? ¡Sí!
+Review Los pollitos dicen and sing using the pollito puppets.
+Circle dice again: ¿El pollito dice: <muu>? ¡No! ¿El elefante dice: <pío>? ¡No! ¿El pollito dice: <pío>? ¡Sí! etc. Introduce more farm animas with these farm-animals-printouts and circle those. ¿El caballo dice: <pío pío>? ¡No! ¿El caballo dice: <nii>? ¡Sí!